 Publisher: Marvel Comics

-Previously, on The Avengers: The High Evolutionary was dead, thanks to a merciless pummeling from the Hulk, but (as with most Marvel types) he got better.
-And with his new physical form came a new plan: to eliminate the silly homo sapiens and homo superior types and evolve his own creatures, a form of life that would be loyal only to him.
-His battle raged across the Marvel Universe, and involved the major heroes of the world circa 1988, including X-Factor, the New Mutants, the X-Men, the Fantastic Four, and (strangely enough) The Punisher.
-There was some fooferfaw that put the lie to the claims that the Jackal ever really cloned anyone, which I prefer for the sole reason that it would have offset the Ben Reilly ‘Is he or isn’t he?’ madness of a few years hence, and the Young Gods appeared briefly, which proves that there would be six more weeks of winter.
-(Much like the cicadas, they rise up en masse every few years or so, then hibernate until it’s time to fight again.)
+Previously in The Avengers: The 80’s were a weird time for comics, especially in the Marvel Universe.
+The Fantastic Four joined the Avengers, there were two Things running around, and the X-Men all died in Dallas.
+And never returned.
+Which would be sad, if not for all the horrible stories we theoretically avoided with their demise.
+(That’s my story, anyway, and I’m sticking with it.)
+As for the events leading up to Avengers Annual #17, The High Evolutionary had returned from the dead with a new plan: to eliminate the silly homo sapiens and homo superior types and evolve his own creatures, a form of life that would be loyal only to him.
+The battle raged across the Marvel Universe, and involved the major heroes of the world circa 1988, including X-Factor, the New Mutants, the X-Men, the Fantastic Four, and The Punisher.
+Even The Young Gods appeared briefly, proving that there would be six more weeks of winter.
 Unfortunately, the efforts of these dozens of heroes failed to stop H.E., and the artist formerly known as Herbert Wyndham continued inexorably towards his eventual domination of Earth.
-With all the major hero groups down, he puts into place a contingency to wipe out Earth’s Mightiest Heroes by resurrecting one of their own fallen members…
+With most of the major hero groups out of commission, he puts into place a contingency to wipe out The Avengers by resurrecting one of their own fallen members, the robot Jocasta.
+Awakened by H.E., Jocasta sends out a distress call, only for the Avengers central computer to receive the S.O.S. and find that the team’s membership consists of… nobody.
+(Doctor Druid’s disastrous run as Avengers leader is a story for another Retro Review.

-Why Hydrobase has closets and looks like a New York brownstone has yet to be revealed.
+Why the Avengers headquarters on Hydrobase has closets and looks like a New York brownstone has yet to be revealed.
 (I suspect Dormammu’s involvement.)
-The team hijacks a Quinjet and sets off to figure out what is up with the distress call from a dead Avenger, busting into H.E.’s anti-Avenger lab in heroic fashion.
+This makeshift team hijacks a Quinjet and sets off to figure out what is up with the distress call from an Avenger they know to be dead, busting into H.E.’s anti-Avenger laboratory in heroic fashion.
 There is some tension between The Captain and the super-brutal Joe Fixit Hulk, but the team manages to corral one of the Evolutionary’s lackeys, forcing him to make with the exposition…

 Hercules evolves far past human form, turning into energy and dispersing into the fabric of the cosmos as his horrified friends watch.
-With the villain gone, the Avengers realize that his footsoldiers have taken over the ship, trying to set off the volcano/bomb and finish his last works.
+With the villain gone, the Avengers realize that the threat isn’t quite over yet: H.E.’s foot soldiers have taken over the ship, trying to set off the volcano/bomb and finish his last works.
 Jocasta manages to plug her shattered form into the computers and cause the warp core to breach and annihilate the whole ship in a blast of antimatter.
 But will it take out the gene-bomb?
-The four remaining Avengers fight their way back to the ship, and take off, seconds ahead of the massive conflagration.
+The four surviving Avengers fight their way back to the ship (a fight that Beast, Falcon and The Captain admit they kind of enjoy, what with having some aggression to burn) and take off, seconds ahead of the massive conflagration.